-Student Health is committed to removing barriers to care for LGBTQ+ patients.
-We encourage LBGTQ+ students to access our services for acute and chronic illnesses, preventative services, nutrition services, substance misuse counseling, disability services, STI screening, and any other wellbeing and healthcare needs.
+Student Health and Wellness (SHW) is committed to removing barriers to care for LGBTQ+ patients.
+We encourage LBGTQ+ students to access our services for acute and chronic illnesses, preventative services, nutrition services, substance misuse counseling, disability services, STI screening, and any other wel-lbeing and health care needs.

 Frequently Asked Questions

-How can I schedule an appointment at Student Health?
+How can I schedule an appointment at SHW?

-How can I indicate my name, gender, or pronouns on Student Health forms?
+How can I indicate my name, gender, or pronouns on SHW forms?

 Students can schedule appointments and then send a Secure Message through the HealthyHoos patient portal to the provider they will see, asking the provider to change gender or pronouns prior to their visit.
-Students can also ask providers to change names, gender, or pronouns while at the visit.
+Students can also ask providers to change names, gender, or pronouns during their visit.

-We see students for all types of medical and psychological concerns, both preventive and sick, providing referrals as needed – please do not hesitate to come see us!
-Information about transgender healthcare-related questions can be found here (link).
+We see students for all types of medical and psychological concerns, both preventive and illness-related, and provide referrals as needed – please do not hesitate to come see us!

 In addition, we offer pre-exposure HIV prophylaxis (PrEP).